seb86/wp-update-php/README.md

 * Minimum Version of Php: 5.3.0
 * Recommended Version of Php: null

-To change these settings, simply apply like so:
+To change these settings, simply apply like so.

 _Example:_